siam-26/Disney-plus-clone/README.md

 Code: <a href="https://github.com/siam-26/Disney-plus-clone">GitHub</a>

 ## Features
-• On this site, I use Firebase authentication and use the private route.<br>
+• Firebase Authentication: Implemented secure user authentication using Firebase, enabling users to sign up, log in, and access personalized content.
-• I opted to utilize the Firebase database in this project.<br>
+• Engaging Background Videos: Improved user engagement by incorporating hover-triggered background videos in a featured section on the homepage.
-• Elevated user experience through engaging hover-triggered background videos in a section on the homepage.
+• Responsive Design: Created a mobile-friendly interface to ensure optimal user experience across various devices and screen sizes.

 ## Technology
 • React Js<br>